 In the vRealize Orchestrator folder, open GCP > Instances, and then click Create Instance.

-Select a GCP connection.
-This provides the authorization credential to be able to interact with GCP APIs.
+Select a Google Cloud connection.
+This provides the authorization credential to be able to interact with Google Cloud APIs.

 Use the fields to customize the configuration of the VM instance, such as specifying the region, zone, instance name, machine type, and so on.
 Required fields are marked with a red asterisk.